 - Telecommunications, and particularly smartphones, is a rapidly developing area of technology, with increasing potential to aid communication.
 Some telephones, including smartphones, have increased amplification, hearing aid compatibility, magnification software and braille displays.
-Many people with acquired deafblindness also use textphones and/or text relay services.
+Many people with complex disabilities such as acquired deafblindness also use textphones and/or text relay services.

 - Emerging technologies, including purpose-designed software for laptops and tablets, are being increasingly used to develop communication skills.
 There are also sophisticated devices being developed for people with acquired deafblindness, such as the DeafBlind Communicator.

 Find out more about the different ways that technology can be used to aid communication.